-Humanist Disaster Recovery (HDR) serves as a focal point for the humanist response to major natural disasters and complex humanitarian crises all over the world.
-For FBB to coordinate such humanist response, the event must meet a well-developed set of criteria.
+Humanist Disaster Recovery (HDR) serves as a focal point for response to major natural disasters and complex humanitarian crises all over the world.
+For FBB to coordinate such response, the event must meet a well-developed set of criteria.

 The HDR program has two primary components:

-Disaster Response: in response to a natural disaster, we raise funds to aid in disaster recovery to
+In the case of a natural disaster, FBB raises funds to aid in disaster recovery and to provide:

-- provide financial support to secular organizations working locally to meet the needs of recovering survivors.
+- Grants to organizations working locally to meet the needs of recovering survivors

-Complex Humanitarian Crises: in the case of a humanitarian crisis, FBB researches and shares ways for humanists to make an impact on the crisis.
-This often includes fundraising for a secular organization that is working to mitigate the crisis.
+In the case of a humanitarian crisis, FBB researches and shares ways for volunteers to make an impact.
+This often includes fundraising for organizations that are working to mitigate the crisis.

-Grant beneficiaries are rigorously vetted to ensure they meet FBB’s standards for efficiency, effectiveness, and financial transparency.
-The post-disaster recovery landscape is complex, but we prioritize nonprofits that are well-established, integrate sustainability and mitigation techniques into their work, and empower local communities throughout long-term recovery.
+Grant recipients are rigorously vetted to ensure they meet FBB’s standards for efficiency, effectiveness, and financial transparency.
+The post-disaster, post-crisis recovery landscape is complex.
+But we prioritize nonprofits that are well-established, integrate sustainability and mitigation techniques into their work, and empower local communities throughout long-term recovery.

 During an HDR response, this page provides:

-- the opportunity to volunteer to help rebuild communities affected by the disaster.
+- Opportunities to volunteer and help rebuild affected communities

 Each volunteer will receive training on how to think like a humanist when they are working alongside survivors.
 In this training, it is emphasized that volunteers understand that the experience belongs to the survivor, and that the volunteer can best understand the needs of the survivor by listening to them, taking them seriously, and being the extra hands they need to complete the list of tasks before them.